 It is shy and secretive, inhabiting secluded and overgrown still-water pools, marshes and swamps in lowland forest and tall grasslands, particularly areas subject to seasonal inundation and, in winter, also lagoons adjoining large rivers.
 Outside the breeding season it was usually encountered in small groups and occasionally flocks of 30-40.
 Some, and possibly all, populations undertook local seasonal movements, resulting in scattered historical records as far afield as Punjab, Maharashtra and Andhra Pradesh in India.
 Conjecture from researchers conducting surveys for the species has suggested that it may be nocturnal, explaining the difficulty in locating it, and the reason behind its unique colouration (J. Eames in litt.
 2006).

 Its decline likely resulted from habitat loss.
-Clearance of forest and conversion of wetlands for agricultural land has destroyed much of its habitat.
-Furthermore, it suffered year-round persecution during a period (the late 19th and early 20th centuries) when hunting levels in India were high.
+Clearance of forest and conversion of wetlands for agricultural land has destroyed much of its habitat, and the invasive alien species water hyacinth Eichhornia crassipes may have contributed to its decline by altering wetland habitats to the detriment of this species (J. Eames in litt.
+2006).
+Additionally, it suffered year-round persecution during the late 19th and early 20th centuries, when hunting levels in India were high.
 A number of other waterbird species have declined in South and South-East Asia as a consequence of human disturbance and/or hunting pressure and egg collection.
-However, these species, e.g. White-winged Duck Cairinia scutulata, do persist in parts of South and South-East Asia, suggesting that hunting pressure alone is unlikely to have caused the species's extirpation (Tordoff et al. 2008).
-While the species was hunted historically, the role that this has played in its decline remains uncertain (J. Eames in litt.
-2007, Tordoff et al. 2008).
-The invasive alien species water hyacinth Eichhornia crassipes may have contributed to its decline by altering wetland habitats to the detriment of this species (J. Eames in litt.
-2006).
+However, these other species (e.g. White-winged Duck Cairinia scutulata) do persist in parts of South and South-East Asia, suggesting that hunting pressure alone is unlikely to have caused the species's extirpation, and the role that historical hunting has played in its decline remains uncertain (Tordoff et al. 2008, J. Eames in litt.
+2007).

 Conservation Actions Underway